Vault11Overseer/Planet-X-Protectors/README.md

   Please man the turret on the rocket and keep those damn bugs at bay!

   Make sure you remove at least 20 beetles, while we prepare our bombs.

+  #LEVEL 1
+  It starts off like a normal day blasting away at stray asteroids.

   ## Demonstration
   This project is live @ [https://alteredart.dev/PlanetXProtectors/](https://alteredart.dev/PlanetXProtectors/)